KirianCaumes/ts-edifact/README.md

 # ts-edifact

 `ts-edifact` is an *Edifact* parsing library written in typescript.
-This implementation was initially based on[node-edifact](https://github.com/tdecaluwe/node-edifact) but has changed a bit since the start of the project.
+This implementation was initially based on [node-edifact](https://github.com/tdecaluwe/node-edifact) but has changed a bit since the start of the project.
 It now is able to build a full object tree based on the general message structure defined in the Edifact documentation and update the tokenizer with the the appropriate charset, which was defined in the `UNB` segment.

 By default `ts-edifact` ships with a selection of `D:01B` message structure definitions as well as their respective segment and element definition files.
-For convenience a parser was added recently to generate such definitions from the [UNECE](https://www.unece.org/) Web page.
-Plans to generate these definition files from the [Edifact Directory](https://www.unece.org/tradewelcome/un-centre-for-trade-facilitation-and-e-business-uncefact/outputs/standards/unedifact/directories/download.html) exist, though due to time limitations this feature wasn't added yet.
+For convenience a parser was added recently to generate such definitions from the [UNECE](https://unece.org/) Web page.
+Plans to generate these definition files from the [Edifact Directory](https://unece.org/tradewelcome/un-centre-for-trade-facilitation-and-e-business-uncefact/outputs/standards/unedifact/directories/download.html) exist, though due to time limitations this feature wasn't added yet.

 Currently supported functionality: